- What is ‘personal data’ and the ‘right to privacy’?

 Rule #4: Data for a Better Experience.

-We only use your data to provide our services and improve your experience on YUBO.
-For example, you can set your swipe or live video settings as you wish, or you can post content on YUBO like your bio, a private message, or a video.
+We only use your data to provide our services and improve your experience on Yubo.
+You can set your swipe or live video settings as you wish, and you can post content on Yubo like your bio, a private message, or a video.
 We need to store this content on our servers so that it can function online.

 Rule #5: No Geolocation of Under 15s.